Gloal/frontend-module-two-personal-portfolio/README.md

 # Unit 2 Challenge: Portfolio

-## My Web-developer portfolio
+# My Web-developer portfolio

-A potential portfolio website built to the acceptance criteria below:
+A potential portfolio website built using CSS and HTML to the acceptance criteria below.

-## Acceptance Criteria
+# Acceptance Criteria

 Here are the critical requirements necessary to develop a portfolio that satisfies a typical hiring manager’s needs: